Tutorial: Cisco Discovery Protocol (CDP)

 tcol ~/results/cdp_v2_voice_packets.txt

-%pktNo flowInd flowStat time pktIAT pktTrip flowDuration numHdrs hdrDesc ethVlanID srcMac dstMac ethType srcIP srcIPCC srcIPOrg srcPort dstIP dstIPCC dstIPOrg dstPort l4Proto cdpStat cdpVer cdpTTL cdpTLVTypes cdpDevice cdpPlatform cdpPortID cdpCaps cdpDuplex cdpNVLAN cdpVoipVLAN cdpVTPMngmtDmn cdpMAddrs cdpAddrs l7Content
+%pktNo flowInd flowStat time pktIAT pktTrip flowDuration numHdrs hdrDesc vlanID srcMac dstMac ethType srcIP srcIPCC srcIPOrg srcPort dstIP dstIPCC dstIPOrg dstPort l4Proto cdpStat cdpVer cdpTTL cdpTLVTypes cdpDevice cdpPlatform cdpPortID cdpCaps cdpDuplex cdpNVLAN cdpVoipVLAN cdpVTPMngmtDmn cdpMAddrs cdpAddrs l7Content

-1 1 0x0000000000000004 1367434758.755201 0.000000 0.000000 0.000000 3 eth:llc:cdp 00:0b:be:18:9a:41 01:00:0c:cc:cc:cc 0x2000 0x21 2 180 5632 myswitch cisco WS-C2950-12 FastEthernet0/1 0x00000028 0x02 1 10 MYDOMAIN 192.168.0.253 192.168.0.253 ........myswitch.....................FastEthernet0/1.......(....Cisco Internetwork Operating System Software \nIOS (tm) C2950 Software (C2950-I6K2L2Q4-M), Version 12.1(22)EA14, RELEASE SOFTWARE (fc1)\nTechnical Support: http://www.cisco.com/techsupport\nCopyright (c) 1986-2010 by cisco Systems, Inc.\nCompiled Tue 26-Oct-10 10:35 by nburra....cisco WS-C2950-12...$...............!............@....\t..MYDOMAIN.\n...............\n...........................
+1 1 0x0000000000000004 1367434758.755201000 0.000000000 0.000000000 0.000000000 3 eth:llc:cdp 00:0b:be:18:9a:41 01:00:0c:cc:cc:cc 0x2000 0x21 2 180 5632 myswitch cisco WS-C2950-12 FastEthernet0/1 0x00000028 0x02 1 10 MYDOMAIN 192.168.0.253 192.168.0.253 .......\fmyswitch.....................FastEthernet0/1...\b...(....Cisco Internetwork Operating System Software \nIOS (tm) C2950 Software (C2950-I6K2L2Q4-M), Version 12.1(22)EA14, RELEASE SOFTWARE (fc1)\nTechnical Support: http://www.cisco.com/techsupport\nCopyright (c) 1986-2010 by cisco Systems, Inc.\nCompiled Tue 26-Oct-10 10:35 by nburra....cisco WS-C2950-12.\b.$..\f............!............@....\t.\fMYDOMAIN.\n...............\n...........................

 Try your own CDP traffic.
 Have fun!